Seven commissioners, one goal

-The commissioners are eight highly experienced leaders with UK public sector and international expertise.
+The commissioners are seven highly experienced leaders with UK public sector and international expertise.

 Dr John Bullivant